Fashion & Art around Europe exhibition

 The Netherlands – Designer: Edwin Oudshoorn

-The Dutch designer Edwin Oudhoorn (born in the Netherlands, 30th of April 1980) is an artist who speaks the language of fashion.
+The Dutch designer Edwin Oudshoorn (born in the Netherlands, 30th of April 1980) is an artist who speaks the language of fashion.
 He is a real craftsman who translates his love for life in versatile collections, all designed with his remarkable signature.
-Oudhoorn uses his variety of romantic designs to tell his story.
+Oudshoorn uses his variety of romantic designs to tell his story.
 Next to presenting his couture pieces on both the national and international runway, he has also participated in four exhibitions in the Rijkmuseum, the Kunstmuseum Den Haag, Stedelijk Museum Amsterdam, Teylers Museum, Musée de la Vie romantique in Paris during Couture Week and in the spring of 2021 at Goes Couture.

 Especially for the province of Zeeland and dedicated to Goes, Edwin designed a special collection named ’Duidelijk Zeeland’ (Clearly Zeeland), ’Duidelijke Mode’ (Clearly Fashion) and ‘Duidelijk Edwin’ (Clearly Edwin).
 The collection is all about the elements and a unique look and feel.
 The different techniques he has applied to different types of fabrics provide a non-traditional feeling but still, everyone will recognize something typically Zeeuws.
 For Edwin, it was all about paying hommage to different icons in Zeeland.